 There are three types of UV radiation rays: ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC).
 These types have different wavelengths and therefore have different effects on your health.

-Wave Type Wavelength Effect
+Wave Type | Wavelength | Effect |

-Recent studies show that UVA is highly responsible for the development of skin cancer since this can penetrate in the deep layers of the skin.
+UVA | 315- 399 nm | UVA accounts for 95% of the UV radiation reaching earth.
+Recent studies show that UVA is highly responsible for the development of skin cancer since this can penetrate in the deep layers of the skin. |

+UVB | 280-314 nm | UVB is the most biologically active but this cannot penetrate beyond the skin layers.
 However, UVB has effects when it comes to faster skin and aging and may promote skin cancer growth.
+Most of the solar UVB is filtered by the atmosphere. |

-However, UVC is completely filtered out by the atmosphere and humans are most likely never to be of contact.
+UVC | 100-279 nm | UVC is the most damaging type among the three.
+However, UVC is completely filtered out by the atmosphere and humans are most likely never to be of contact. |

 (Source: Center for Disease Control and Prevention and World Health Organization)